-- A. Appointment and composition. - (1).
-The Planning Board is established by the Town Charter, Article VIII, Sec.
-8.01, Planning, and applicable state statutes. - (2).
-The Board consists of seven members, who are Kittery residents, serving staggered terms of office of three years. - (3).
-Members of the Board are appointed by the Town Council. - (4).
-A municipal officer, or spouse thereof, may not serve as a member of the Board. - (5).
-Members serve until their successors are appointed and qualified. - (6).
+- (9).
+Members of the Board are appointed by the Town Council. - (10).
+A municipal officer, or spouse thereof, may not serve as a member of the Board. - (11).
+Members serve until their successors are appointed and qualified. - (12).
 The number of consecutive terms by any Board member is limited by Sec.
-8.01(3) of the Town Charter. - (7).
-A member of the Board may be dismissed for cause by the Town Council before the expiration of such member's term after notice and hearing. - (8).
+8.01(3) of the Town Charter. - (13).
+A member of the Board may be dismissed for cause by the Town Council before the expiration of such member's term after notice and hearing. - (14).
 Vacancies are filled by Town Council appointment for the unexpired term.

-B. Powers and duties.
+C. Powers and duties.

-(1).
+- (1).
 The Board shall elect annually a chairperson and vice chairperson from its membership and a secretary.
-It is the duty of the secretary to keep and maintain a

-- permanent record of all meetings of the Board and show the vote of each member upon each question. - (2).
+It is the duty of the secretary to keep and maintain a permanent record of all meetings of the Board and show the vote of each member upon each question. - (2).
 A quorum consists of four or more members.
 All decisions must be made by a minimum of four like votes, except on procedural matters. - (3).
-The Board shall adopt bylaws to govern routine proceedings and set agendas and hold meetings to perform duties. - (4).
+The Board shall adopt bylaws to govern routine proceedings and set agendas and hold meetings to perform duties - (4).
 Any question of whether a particular issue involves a conflict of interest sufficient to disqualify a member from voting thereon is decided by a majority vote of the members present, except the member who is being challenged, who may not vote on the issue. - (5).
 All records of the Board are public records, except as excluded under 1 M.R.S. § 402(3) and (3-A). - (6).
 The Board is to: - a.
 Perform duties as provided by law. - b.
-Hear and decide on required development plans, including special exception use requests, that require Planning Board review, using the development application and review procedures and criteria and other provisions in this title. - c.
-Prepare and recommend for Council adoption a Comprehensive Plan and initiate Plan implementation by zoning ordinance, other land use and development regulations, and other means; and monitor and report on Plan implementation progress.
+Administrative decision appeal.
+Hear and decide on an administrative decision appeal where it is alleged by an aggrieved party that there is an error in any order, requirement, decision or determination made by the Code Enforcement Officer in review of an action on a permit application under this title. - c.
+Variance request.
+Hear and decide on a variance request within the limitations set forth in this title and 30-A M.R.S. § 4353(4). - d.
+Miscellaneous variation request.
+To hear and decide on a miscellaneous variation request to permit variation in: - i.
+Nonconformance as prescribed in Article III of Chapter 16.7; - ii.
+Standards contained in Chapter 16.8, Article IX, Parking, Loading and Traffic, or § 16.8.10.13, Sign violation and appeal; or - iii.
+Accessory dwelling unit standards per Article XXV of Chapter 16.8. - e.
+Special exception use request.
+Hear and decide on a special exception use request not requiring Planning Board review per development and site review thresholds and using the development application and review (Chapter 16.10) procedures and review criteria and other provisions in this title.